 General Safety and Security

 AAPC.org (American Association of Poison Control Centers) – This site is a MUST for those with children!
 Plenty of information on poison safety.
 Look to the “Poison Prevention” link for specifics.
 If you’re bored (or exceedingly thorough) you might read some of the information under the “Patient Management” link; here you will find the guidelines used by the AAPCC centers to assist people when they call.
-Of course, this information was written by a bunch of doctors so it’s incredibly boring, but thorough.
-I would also encourage you to read this list of common household poisons as well as a list of the worst household poisons.
+Of course, this information was written by a bunch of doctors so it’s incredibly boring, but thorough. 🙂 I would also encourage you to read this list of common household poisons so you know what to look for.
 Poison.org is another good resource you’ll find regarding poison information.
 I strongly urge you to spend a bit of time there getting to know what you need to know.

 Home Security Handbook [PDF File] – Discusses home security to prevent burglaries.
 Includes a lengthy checklist and loads of advice from the police.